Degiacomi-Lab/molearn/paper/paper.md

 *	*Data loading*. `molearn` provides methods to parse molecular conformers and convert them in a pyTorch [@paszke2019pytorch] tensor format suitable for training.
 *	*Model design*. `molearn` comes with a range of pre-implemented models, ready to be trained on any desired datasets or being subclassed to create custom models.
 *	*Loss function definition*.
 While the classical loss function in a generative model typically builds upon a mean square error between input and output, here we provide the capability of directly interacting with the OpenMM molecular dynamics engine [@eastman2017openmm].
 Specifically, we have implemented means of transferring pyTorch Tensor data directly into OpenMM's backend on GPU (without data transfer via the CPU).
 This enables quickly evaluating the energy of a generated model according to any force field accepted by OpenMM.
 This also enables directly running MD simulations with generated conformers while the model trains.
 *	*Model analysis*.
 Once a model is trained, it is important to gather metrics defining the quality of its models.
-We provide tools to quickly quantify the  the quality of models in terms of root mean square deviation between input and output, DOPE score [@shen2006statistical], Ramachandran plot, and user-defined functions.
+We provide tools to quickly quantify the  quality of models in terms of root mean square deviation between input and output structures, DOPE score [@shen2006statistical], Ramachandran plot, and user-defined functions.
 We also provide a graphical user interface, enabling the visualisation of neural network latent space, and generation of interpolations between states visualised in 3D via nglview [@nguyen2018nglview].

 ![`molearn` analysis tools include a graphical user interface, enabling the on-demand generation of protein conformations.
 The panel on the left controls how the neural network latent space is presented, the central panel is a plotly interactive panel, the panel on the right is a representation of an interpolation through the latent space supported by nglview\label{fig:gui}](gui.png)

 # Usage

-We advise training the model on GPU. `molearn` comes with a series of examples, also usable as-is to train and analyse a neural network.
+`molearn` comes with a series of examples, also usable as-is to train and analyse a neural network.
 Tutorials on neural network analysis are also available, including a GUI to directly interact with a trained neural network \autoref{fig:gui}.

-Results obtanable via `molearn` are exemplified in [@Ramaswamy2021].
-Here, we designed and trained a 1D convolutional autoencoder against protein molecular dynamics simulation data.
-The GNN was trained via a loss function directing the neural network to both faithfully reconstruct training data, and produce low-energy interpolations between them, whereby energy is assessed according to an MD force field.
+Results obtainable via `molearn` are exemplified in [@Ramaswamy2021].
+There, we designed and trained a 1D convolutional autoencoder against protein molecular dynamics simulation data.
+The GNN was trained via a loss function directing the neural network to both faithfully reconstruct training data, and produce low-energy interpolations between them, whereby the internal energy of produced models is assessed according to the Amber ff14SB force field [@maier2015ff14sb].

 # Acknowledgements

 We thank Cameron Stewart, Ryan Zhu, and Marco Mattia for their feedback.
 Matteo T. Degiacomi acknowledges support from the Engineering and Physical Sciences Research Council (EP/P016499/1).

 # References